 AI & Writing Resources

-Through my research and teaching, especially as the co-instructor of ENGL 222X: AI and Writing at Iowa State University, I've created immersive activities and practical workshops to educate students and instructors on using AI responsibly and effectively.
+Through my research and teaching, I've created immersive activities and practical workshops to educate students and instructors on using AI responsibly and effectively.

 Open-Access Prompt Engineering Activity

-I designed an advanced prompt engineering activity for my students in ENGL 222X: AI and Writing.
+I designed an advanced prompt engineering activity for my students in ENGL 222X: AI and Writing at Iowa State University.
 I'm happy to share it with other instructors who want to promote AI literacies in their classes.
 This activity can easily be modified for any course — and I'd be happy to provide guidance on implementing it if you reach out!

 AI Ethics Tutoring Prompt, Student Guide, and Instructor Guide